turtles4all/JJRC-H43WH-Controller/README.md

 # JJRC-drone-control

-Working toward having full control via pc and then porting to arduino.
+This is no where near complete at this time.
+The current issue is finding the checksum algorithm for the UDP payloads.

-Current issue is finding the checksum algorithm for the UDP payloads.
+The simple XOR of usefull bytes does not seem to work on this platform.